hieu325/hieu325.github.io/_projects/1_project.markdown

 #category: work
 ---

-The central theme of my thesis is the high frequency wave propagation.
 In many engineering applications, scientists use wave signals to image regions are often much larger than the signal wavelength, which makes the simulation challenging due to the numerical stability constraint on spatial and temporal resolution.